 Or in it, if you have a steam-free shaving mirror.
 After just two minutes, the warm water and steam will have caused the hairs on your chin to expand - making them softer and much easier to shave.
-It's thought that if you wet the hair adequately before shaving, the force required to slice them with the razor is reduced by up to 70%.
+It's thought that if you wet the hairs adequately before shaving, the force required to slice them with the razor is reduced by up to 70%.
 What's more, all that steam and hot water will open your pores, releasing any dirt and grime.
-Try the Anthony Logistics Smooth Shave Gel, a transparent shave gel for a super-close shave or the Zirh Shave Cream Tube 100ml which is great for heavy beards and gives a fabulously close shave.
+Try the Anthony Logistics Smooth Shave Gel, a transparent shave gel for a super-close shave, or the Zirh Shave Cream Tube, which is great for heavy beards and gives a fantastically close shave.

 For the best results, start by washing the face thoroughly using plenty of warm water and a gentle face wash.
 This is important because you need to remove any grease and grime that might be coating the hairs (and thus preventing water being absorbed properly).
-It'll also cleanse the skin of impurities, ensuring the razor glides over it smoothly.
-It's a simple step but one that can have a big impact on shaving.
+It'll also cleanse the skin of impurities, ensuring that the razor glides over it smoothly.
+It's a simple step, but it’s one that can have a big impact on shaving!

 Next, you need to choose the right shaving product.
-Foams, gels, creams, oils and serums all have the same objectives; to create a cushion between your skin and the razor, to prevent bristles from drying out and to ease the shaving process along, reducing the chance of nicks, cuts and irritation.
-But with so many products to choose from - where do you begin?
+Foams, gels, creams, oils and serums all have the same objectives; to create a cushion between your skin and the razor, to prevent bristles from drying out and to ease the shaving process along.
+This will also reduce the chance of nicks, cuts and irritation.
+But with so many products to choose from - where do you begin?!
 Here's a little guide:

 Gels.
 These provide a moisture-rich lubricating cushion over the skin and are quick and convenient to use.
 Some are transparent, allowing you to see where you're going when you're shaving.
-We highly recommend the Clinique Aloe Shave Gel (125ml).
+We highly recommend the Clinique Aloe Shave Gel.

 Foams.
 Like gels, shaving foams are convenient and easy to use, but can be drying so are best avoided if you have dry or sensitive skin.
-Foams like Razorpit Bump Shaving Foam (150ml). are ideal for normal to oily skin.
+Foams like RazorPit Bump Shaving Foam are ideal for normal to oily skin.

 Creams.
-Shaving creams tend to be the richest of all the shaving aids and, like shaving soaps, are the traditional product to use.
-Many, like the Trumpers Shave Cream - Rose 200gm Tub are glycerine-based to reduce the chances of the cream drying your skin and they usually offer a fantastically rich, creamy cushion for shaving.
+Shaving creams tend to be the richest of all the shaving aids and, like shaving soaps, are the traditional products to use.
+Many, like the Trumpers Shave Cream Extract of Lime Tub are glycerine-based to reduce the chances of the cream drying your skin and they usually offer a fantastically rich, creamy cushion for shaving.
 They're best used with a traditional shaving brush, but you can whip up a lather without one by placing a little in the palm of your hand, along with some warm water, and massaging into the skin.
-Their moisturising properties make them ideal for guys with tough stubble to contend with too.
+Their moisturising properties make them ideal for guys with tough stubble to contend with.

 Oils.
 Although they've been around for years, shaving oils have only really taken off in the last few years as more and more men have given them a go.
-And the ones who prefer them are usually evangelical about their benefits.
-The best ones use cold-pressed, cosmetic quality grapeseed oil, and the cheaper (read: inferior) oils are often based around mineral oils which can cause spots.
+And the ones who prefer them are usually evangelical about their benefits - the best ones use cold-pressed, cosmetic quality grapeseed oil, whilst the cheaper (read: inferior) oils are often based around mineral oils which can cause spots.
 Not good.
 Shaving oils are particularly good if you have a style to navigate too, as they allow you to see where you're going and allow you to use your razor to get good, clean lines around goatees, sideburns and moustaches.
 To use, place three or four drops of the shaving oil onto your fingertips and massage into damp skin as evenly as possible.
-The biggest mistake men make is using too much oil, so don't over do it.
-For a super-smooth shave, try the The Refinery Shave Oil (30ml).
+The biggest mistake men make is using too much oil, so don't overdo it!
+For a super-smooth shave, try the The Refinery Shave Oil.

 Soaps.
 Not to be confused with ordinary soaps, shaving soaps are more moisturising and are designed to create a richer lather.
-They usually come in a bowl, like the Trumpers Violet Hard Shaving Soap In Wooden Bowl (80g) and are designed for use with a traditional shaving brush.
+They usually come in a bowl, like the Trumpers Coconut Oil Hard Shaving Soap, and are designed for use with a traditional shaving brush.

 Serums.
 A relative newcomer to the shaving world; serums, like the Aesop Moroccan Neroli Shaving Serum combine the benefits of a shaving oil with a gel that's easy to rinse.
 They're just as effective and, like oils, are compact and ideal for travel.